deniszykov/commandline/README.md

 ### Parameters values starting with hyphen(-) symbol
 Negative numbers (such as -1000) are interpreted as values by default.
 But strings like "-a", "-hello" are interpreted as named parameters.
-To stop this behavior you could start parameters with bare hyphen parameter.
+To stop this interpretation you could place bare hyphen:
 ```bash
 myapp.exe - --message -hello --class -a
 ```